 But you can’t run from the call to MORE.

 Almost a professional athlete.

 Almost a successful business owner.

 Almost a lover.

 Almost a good husband.

 Almost a good follower of Jesus.

-Was good at art too… won a city wide art contest.
-Bought my first Huffy bike with the proceeds.
+Was good at art too… won a city wide art contest, but I didn’t even go to the reveal because I was too embarrassed.
+At least I bought my first Huffy bike with the proceeds.